alexanderthurston/group-7/README.md

 Visit the parkingapp/admin site to view the data.

 ## Other development notes, as needed
-High Fidelity Prototype - Database Diagram
+High Fidelity Prototype - Final ERD
 Low Fidelity Prototype - UX Diagram

 The sprint documents are in docs/planning.